 In 2008, I decided to seek out more credentials and entered into the two-year program at Fellowships of the Spirit in Lily Dale, New York.
 Under the tutelage of Rev. Elaine Thomas and many others, gifts I'd always had but had been dormant, blossomed.
 Still, at completion, when asked, "Are you a healer or a medium?"
 I replied, "I am a teacher" — and always have been an author.
 However, these new tools gave me even greater insights as to how to help people transform their lives.

 What started out as a simple healing tool that I used to save my life has multiplied faster than rabbits in spring as a series of books, workshops, and more.
 My life has become far more exciting and wonderful than I ever could have expected or dreamed and continues to surprise me as each day comes along—as it has for many others who have experienced my methods.

 In 2017 my life took an unexpected turn when I was diagnosed with breast cancer, a huge jolt, particularly since it didn't run in the family.
-(Doctors think it was a side-effect from the radiation treatments I had in 1985.)
+(Doctors think it was a side-effect from the radiation treatments I had in 1985 for Hodgkins.)
 Once again, after years of no health issues, I turned again to my own methods, faith, and doctor's care.
 I found the disease to be a strong reminder to not put off our heart's desires and the importance of living a life in balance.
 Now in remission, it is yet one more adventure to add to my list.

 I wish I could say I was extraordinarily special or talented, but the truth is that anyone who has a flame of desire, a thimbleful of hope, and the courage to step through the doors open to them, can transform their life using these methods.
-I encourage you to find the Marvelous Messages in your illness or injury change your life for the better.
+I encourage you to find the Marvelous Messages in your illness or injury to change your life for the better.